cjdbarlow/Part-One/absorption.md

 * First-pass metabolism

 **First-pass ** \(pre-systemic\) ** metabolism** is the extent to which drug concentration is reduced after its first passage through an organ, prior to reaching the systemic circulation.
 First pass metabolism is:
-* Typically used when referring to passage of orally-adminstered drugs through the liver
+* Typically used when referring to passage of orally-administered drugs through the liver
 May also refer to metabolism by the:
   * Lungs
   First pass of intravenously injected drugs prior to entering the arterial side of the circulation, e.g. fentanyl.